de-keys/de-keys/README.md

 ## Contributing

 If you wish to make a contribution to the project then fork the repo and make a pull request.
+If you contribute well we will make you a collaborator.

 ## Todos

+- [x] Initalise the project
+- [x] Create the window
+- [x] Remove the titlebar
+- [x] Make it draggable
+- [ ] Add dark theme
+- [ ] Add buttons
-- [ ] Implement the functionality of the de-keys project
+- [ ] Make inserting characters work
 - [ ] Have a `github.io` webpage for documentation and installation.

 Thank.